A pot of comfort,

-What does 29th March mean to you?
-Create a Building Blocks of History post and add a link in the comments box.
+What does 26th July mean to you?
+Create a Blocks of History post and add a link in the comments box.

 Traditionally, Japanese Haigas are a complimentary combination of a haiku and simple painting.
 Modern Haiga writers embrace a range of visual media including photography and graphics.

 Join me, having fun, creating new Haigas, using your favourite medium.

 If you want to join in, you’ll find a new prompt to inspire your Haiga every Sunday.
 Add a link in the comments box to share your Haiga.

 I look forward to seeing your take on this week prompt – Timeless.